salaboy/from-monolith-to-k8s/workshop.md

 But here is still one missing piece to route the **CloudEvents** generated by your application services to the **Zeebe CloudEvents Router** and those are the Knative Triggers (Subscriptions to route the events from the broker to wherever you want).

 These Knative Triggers are defined in YAML and can be packaged inside the Application V2 Helm Chart, which means that they are installed as part of the application.
+You can find the [triggers definitions here](https://github.com/salaboy/fmtok8s-app-v2/blob/main/charts/fmtok8s-app-v2/templates/ktriggers.yaml).

 You can list these Knative Triggers by running the following command:
 ``` bash